frappe/erpnext_documentation/user/manual/en/manufacturing/introduction.md

 ## Manufacturing and Inventory

-You can track work-in-progress by creating work-in-progress Warehouses.
+You can track work-in-progress by building from work-in-progress Warehouses.

 ERPNext will help you track material movement by automatically creating Stock Entries from your Work Orders by creating Bill of Materials.